vahtyah/LeetCodeSolutions/Data Structures/Array/README.md

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)

+[0055.
+Jump Game](/Data%20Structures%2FArray%2F0055.%20Jump%20Game): Determine if you can reach the last index in an array of non-negative integers.

 [1267.
 Count Servers that Communicate](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Data%20Structures%2FArray%2F1267.%20Count%20Servers%20that%20Communicate): Count the number of servers that can communicate with at least one other server in a grid.

 [2661.
 First Completely Painted Row or Column](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Data%20Structures/Array/2661.%20First%20Completely%20Painted%20Row%20or%20Column): Determine the first row or column that is completely painted in a 2D grid.